avinab-neogy/avinab-neogy.github.io/index.md

 <img class="profile-picture" src="profile.jpg">

-hi! i’m avinab. i graduated last year from bits goa with a major in mechanical engineering. along the way, i also took up courses in data science and finance to broaden my perspective. i was a core member of the cybersec club at bits goa, where i got hands-on with security and tech. my research interests lie in nlp and mechanistic interpretability.you can find my incoherent ramblings over at [writing](/writing)
+hi! i’m avinab. i graduated last year from bits goa with a major in mechanical engineering. along the way, i also took up courses in data science and finance to broaden my perspective. i was a core member of the cybersec club at bits goa, where i got hands-on with security and tech. my research interests lie in nlp and mechanistic interpretability. you can find my incoherent ramblings over at [writing](/writing).

 hit me up if you've got a cool idea regarding any of those and wish to collaborate!